ETF vs. Index Fund: Which Is the Best Option for You?

 What Is an ETF?

-An ETF is a security that typically tracks an index, similar to an index fund, but ETFs trade on an exchange like a stock.
-Note that some ETFs, however, are actively managed and are not index-based.
+An ETF is similar to an index fund in that it typically tracks an index.
+However, ETFs trade on an exchange like a stock, and index funds don’t.
+Moreover, some ETFs are actively managed and are not index-based.

-Because most ETFs are not actively managed, they also usually have low fees.
+Because most ETFs are not actively managed, they also tend to have low fees.
 Unless a component of the underlying index has changed, the fund manager doesn’t need to buy or sell investments frequently.

-Index funds’ prices are based on the net asset value of the underlying securities.
+In contrast, the prices of index funds are based on the net asset value of the underlying securities.
 That price is determined once a day after markets close.

-This minimum differs from broker to broker, but it’s not uncommon to see minimum investments upward of $1,000.
+This minimum differs from broker to broker, but it’s not uncommon to see minimum investments of $1,000 and higher.
 For example, the Vanguard 500 Index Fund Admiral Shares requires a minimum investment of $3,000.

 Good To Know

-If you’re looking to invest in an index fund, there are a number of investment funds available that require a low (or no) minimum.
+If you’re looking to invest in an index fund but don’t have much money, a number of funds that require a low (or no) minimum are available, such as the Fidelity ZERO Large Cap Index Fund and the Schwab S&P 500 Index Fund.

 Dividends can be an important component of any investment.
 Because ETFs are traded like stocks, dividends and interest earnings from the underlying securities are distributed to shareholders at the end of each quarter.
 However, not all index funds pay dividends.